shoekstra/puppet-owncloud/README.markdown

 ### The `owncloud` class

 The `owncloud` class configures all possible options for this module.
-With all functionality enabled, it will
+With default parameters it will
-* create the required database (either locally or publish the `mysql::db` resource to be collected later).
+* create the required database (either locally or export the `mysql::db` resource to be collected later on the database server (using `include ::owncloud::database`))
-* install the Apache vhost.
+* install Apache and configure a vhost (either HTTP or HTTP and HTTPS)
-* deploy ownCloud using the autoconfigure method.
+* install the ownCloud application using the autoconfigure method

 #### Parameters